A Resource Issue? Repo View fails to load for Large SVN projects.

 Thanks in advance for any advice.

 RE: A Resource Issue?
-Repo View fails to load for Large SVN projects. - Added by Thomas Lecavelier over 11 years ago
+Repo View fails to load for Large SVN projects. - Added by Thomas Lecavelier about 12 years ago

 Sorry for the delay (holidays return, a full week to purge mail-queues, taking back into redmine support only now :) ).